overlookinfra/relaysh-docker-update-workflow/README.md

 # relaysh-docker-action

-This GitHub Action will update and run a [Relay](https://relay.sh) workflow upon commit to a repository.

 ## Usage

 To use it, add a GitHub Actions workflow in the repository where you keep your Relay workflows.